EnricoDallaMora/Music-and-Acoustic-Engineering-Master-Degree-s-Projects-and-Assignments/Musical_Acoustics/HomeLab2 - COMSOL/README.md

 ## Abstract

-Design and analysis of a spherical helmholtz resonator with particular focus on the analytical derivation of the desired diameter, acoustic input impedance and modal analysis.
+Design and analysis of a **spherical helmholtz resonator** with particular focus on the analytical derivation of the desired diameter, **acoustic input impedance** and **modal analysis**.
 Electrical equivalent is also evaluted in *simulink*.

 <p align="center" width="100%">